1960 Fun Facts, Trivia, and History

 Back in 1960, the minimum wage was $1.00, the average family income was $6,691.00, a new house cost $12,700.00, and the retail price for a gallon of gas averaged 31 cents.
 White bread was 12¢ a loaf, Kraft Miracle Whip cost 51¢ for a quart jar, and a six-pack of Pepsi cost 59¢.

-Whether you’re a millennial, a 50-something, or a baby boomer, this article teaches you fun facts, trivia, and history from 1960.
-Find out fast about popular TV shows, movies, songs, books, foods, and other pop culture trends and quick history facts for your 1960s-themed trivia quiz.
+Whether you’re a millennial, a 50-something, or a baby boomer, this article teaches you fun facts, cool trivia, and history from the year 1960.
+Find out about popular TV shows, movies, music, books, cars, interesting foods, random facts about sports, and other pop culture trends to get the right mix of questions and answers for your 1960s-themed trivia quiz.

 Table of Contents